nsh87/regressors/docs/usage.rst

     7. `regressors.stats.residuals(clf, X, y)`
     8. `regressors.stats.summary(clf, X, y, Xlabels)`

-The last function `summary()` outputs the metrics seen above in a nice format.
+The last function, `summary()`, outputs the metrics seen above in a nice format.

 An example with is developed below for a better understanding of these functions.
 Here, we use an ordinary least squares regression model, but another,